chris-belcher/electrum-personal-server/README.md

 ## How To

-* If you dont already have them, download and install Bitcoin Core version 0.17 or higher.
+* If you don't already have them, download and install Bitcoin Core version 0.17 or higher.
 Make sure you
   [verify the digital signatures](https://bitcoin.stackexchange.com/questions/50185/how-to-verify-bitcoin-core-release-signing-keys) of any binaries before running them, or compile from source.
-The Bitcoin node must have wallet enabled, and must have the RPC server switched on (`server=1` in bitcoin.conf).
+The Bitcoin node must have the wallet functionality enabled, and must have the RPC server switched on (`server=1` in bitcoin.conf).
 On first run, it is recommended to create a wallet dedicated to Electrum Personal Server using the command line argument `bitcoin-cli createwallet electrumpersonalserver true`.

-* If you dont already have it, download and install [Electrum bitcoin wallet](https://electrum.org/), and set up your Electrum wallet (for example by linking your hardware wallet).
-To avoid damaging privacy by connecting to public Electrum servers, disconnect from the internet first or run Electrum with the command line argument `--server localhost:50002:s`.
+* If you don't already have it, download and install [Electrum Bitcoin wallet](https://electrum.org/), and set up your Electrum wallet (for example by linking your hardware wallet).
+To avoid damaging privacy by connecting to public Electrum servers, disconnect from the Internet first or run Electrum with the command line argument `--server localhost:50002:s`.

 * Download the [latest release](https://github.com/chris-belcher/electrum-personal-server/releases)